1000 Thoughts of Violence (2003)

 Additional bass: Jeff

-Additional vocals: Safrina
+Additional vocals: SCA

 Drums: Sang Hitam

-Cover artwork & layout by Jeff / Soundmind Graphics
+Cover artwork & layout by Soundmind Graphics

 Buy 1000 Thoughts of Violence Physical